Training Diffusion Policies via Prior-Mapping Co-Evolution: Experiments

 \section{Experiments}

-We empirically evaluate \textsc{GoRL} on six continuous-control tasks from the DMControl Suite~\citep{dmcontrol} in the standard on-policy, from-scratch training setting.
-We structure our analysis around three core questions: (i)~Can \textsc{GoRL} improve online RL performance and stability compared to Gaussian and existing generative-policy baselines? (ii)~How important are the key design components, particularly latent regularization and the alternating optimization schedule? (iii)~Does \textsc{GoRL} learn more expressive and potentially multimodal action distributions than conventional policies?
-Unless otherwise specified, results are averaged over five random seeds; we report mean returns with shaded regions indicating one standard deviation.
+We empirically evaluate \textsc{GoRL} on continuous-control tasks from the DMControl Suite~\citep{dmcontrol} in the standard \emph{online, from-scratch} training setting.
+Our main benchmark contains six diverse tasks, and we additionally test high-dimensional humanoid control to examine whether the same decoupled design remains effective in larger action spaces.
+We structure our analysis around four core questions: (i)~Can \textsc{GoRL} improve online RL performance and stability compared to Gaussian and existing generative-policy baselines? (ii)~Does the framework remain effective on high-dimensional humanoid tasks? (iii)~How important are the key design mechanisms (fixed-prior anchoring, stage-wise re-initialization)? (iv)~Does the framework in fact have the capacity to represent multimodal action distributions?
+Unless otherwise specified, results are averaged over five random seeds; humanoid results are averaged over three seeds.
+We report mean returns with shaded regions indicating one standard deviation.